Business Loop Interstate 80

 In 1998, Caltrans developed plans to construct HOV lanes on the 29/30th portion of Business Loop I-80.
 They begin near E Street and continue southward onto California 99 to meet with the existing California 99 HOV lanes there.
 Caltrans will add the HOV lanes to those viaducts by simply repaving and restriping the lanes.
 (It is possible that they will eliminate a through lane in the process -- I'm not sure.)
 The lanes will be completed in 1999.
 Once they are completed it will form 15 miles of continuous HOV lanes on Business Loop I-80 and California 99.
 New signage on Business Loop I-80 and California 99 is also included in the HOV project.

 In addition, in the spring of 1999, the city of Sacramento considered taking over the California 160 freeway (which runs from downtown Sacramento to Business Loop I-80 near the Arden Wye) and downgrading it to a city street with at-grade intersections.
 This would, according to the city, allow more development along the highway.
+This takeover did not happen, and California 160 has a northern freeway segment that remains intact as a state highway as of this writing.
 The city of West Sacramento decided in 2007 to replace the California 275/West Sacramento Freeway with a non-limited access road to encourage more development.
+Known as the Tower Bridge Gateway, the city downgraded the freeway to a surface street and allowed more urban infill development near Raley Field.

 Also in 2000, the dual signage for California 99 was removed from its concurrent sections with Business Loop I-80 and Interstate 5.
 Overhead signs only read "To California 99."
 This is done in conjunction with a series of improvement projects on Interstate 5.
 California 99 shields were removed because there is a significant break in California 99 between its junction with Routes 50 and 51 at the Oak Park Interchange and where it junctions with Interstate 5 north of Sacramento.